laurelthorburn/Social-Network-API/README.md

 git clone https://github.com/laurelthorburn/Social-Network-API.git
 ```
 * Ensure you are in the current working directory
-* Install dependencies (jest and inquirer) by opening the terminal (ctrl + j on windows) and running:
+* Install dependencies by opening the terminal (ctrl + j on windows) and running:
 ```
-npm install
+npm install || npm i
 ```
 * Run the project by typing the following in the terminal:
 ```